gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Use Case Textual Description.md

 - **Actors**:
 	- *Main*: Player
 	- *Secondary*: None
-- **Pre-Conditions**: The player has its cursor on a building to be rotated
+- **Pre-Conditions**: The player has their cursor on a building to be rotated
 - **Main Flow**:
 	1. The use case starts after the player requests to rotate a building
 	2. The system creates an action to rotate the building